claudinpcosta/2021-BS.experiment-MaternalSiblingCare/README.md

 # 2020-BS.experiment-MaternalSiblingCare

-## Contains all analyses performed on datasets for brood care manipulation in bumble bee queens [Costa et al. in prep]
+## Contains all analyses performed on datasets for brood care manipulation in bumble bee queens (Costa et al. 2021)

 ### Synopsis